 This is the first of a series of three special, extended blogs designed to help you review the fitness of your T&C or wider competence management arrangements and, in doing so, that underpin your organisation’s compliance with a range of regulation.

-For ease, this blog is laid out in two sections, 'Overall Responsibility' and 'The Scheme Itself'.
+For ease, this blog is laid out in three sections, 'Overall Responsibility' and 'The Scheme Itself'.
 Each section contains a series of questions and answers;

 - Who is responsible for T&C in the firm and why?

 Like anything in organisations, for things to work and stay working, someone needs to be given responsibility for T&C. And, as is always the case with assigning responsibility, the person needs to have the resources and the authority to fulfil what’s expected of them.

 - How will this role be carried out, what standards are expected and how is success/failure measured?

 Again, good practice demands that the person with responsibility for T&C needs clear guidelines on what ‘good looks like’ and how it will be measured and rewarded.

 The Scheme Itself

 - How do you know the scheme is effective?

 Similar to understanding what standards the scheme ‘owner’ should be measured by, a T&C should have metrics to judge whether it is effective.
 At its simplest, all staff in the scheme(s) will be competent to undertake their role for the benefit of both the organisation and customers alike.
 To achieve this however, a series of planned activities, processes and MI need to be in place.